 Fabiana is always on the go and was excited to join the IBJI team to learn more about the healthcare field and different roles she may be interested in pursuing in the future.
 During her time assisting in therapy, she was excited to develop her communication skills including asking more questions and working with diverse groups of people.

 Brayan Maguellal, Junior Class of 2022

 An avid athlete, Brayan has always been fascinated by the anatomy and physiology and has big dreams of one day becoming a therapist herself.
-She was overjoyed when provided the opportunity to develop her knowledge in how and or what exercises help certain parts of the body strengthen and recuperate.
-This year she learned how to connect with patients and understand the way they might feel.
+She was overjoyed when provided the opportunity to develop her knowledge in how and/or what exercises help certain parts of the body to strengthen and recuperate.
+This year, she learned how to connect with patients and understand the way they might feel.
 Brayan believes joining IBJI has been the greatest experience and it really helps in becoming a better person.

 Leslie Solano, Senior Class of 2021

 Leslie is very excited to take her work experience with her as she plans to begin her college studies this fall.
 With ambition to become a nurse, she took advantage of this opportunity to practice communicating with patients about their care journey.
 She was impressed with the many types of patients she had the chance to work with, patients of all ages and different types of diagnoses.
 Additionally, her involvement challenged her to step out of her comfort zone and develop her interpersonal skills.

 We thank Cristo Rey St Martin College Prep for the opportunity to give back to our community and look forward to helping shape our next generation of healthcare professionals.